garrandall/popular-music-data/tracks/lovers-after-all-melissa-manchester-peabo-bryson.md

 We'll hold each other when we cry
 Even if we fall
 Somehow, we'll be lovers after all
-Oooooh, ooh
+Oh, oh

 We'll hold each other when we cry
 Even if we fall
-Somehow we'll be lovers after all, ooooh
+Somehow we'll be lovers after all, oh

 Lovers, lovers after all
 We're still lovers